tylermumford/minesweeper/README.md

 # How is the multiplayer going to work?

-I'm not sure.
-Right now, I think it's going to involve each player playing on their own separate minefield, but with a catch: even if you reveal a square, you can only see the number if all other players have revealed that square.
+I don't know all the details yet.
+Right now, each player plays on their own separate minefield, but with a catch: even if you open a square, you can only see the number if all other players have also opened that square.
 Co-op minesweeper.

-When a player hits a mine, they can immediately get a new, fully hidden minefield to play.
+When a player hits a mine, they can keep going.
+I'm not planning to make the game do anything for "winning" or "losing" yet.
-Other players keep their progress.
-If all players have hit a mine, the game is over and the players lose.

-There are two kinds of winning: All players win if any one player clears their field.
-The players get an "all clear" or some kind of special win if all players clear their fields.

 I don't know if it'll be fun to play like this.
-It certainly doesn't seem like it will scale beyond two or three players, and not being able to advance your own game might be frustrating.
+It might not scale beyond three or four players, and not being able to advance your own game might be frustrating.
 Minesweeper is traditionally very individual and algorithmic.
 We shall see.

 # Why Mithril and Express?